hanacoinproject/hanacoin/doc/README.md

-Monacoin Core 0.14.2
+Hanacoin Core 0.14.2
 =====================

 Setup
 ---------------------
-Monacoin Core is the original Monacoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Monacoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Hanacoin Core is the original Hanacoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Hanacoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Monacoin Core, visit [monacoin.org](https://monacoin.org).
+To download Hanacoin Core, visit [hanacoin.org](https://hanacoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Monacoin on your native platform.
+The following are some helpful notes on how to run Hanacoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/monacoin-qt` (GUI) or
+- `bin/hanacoin-qt` (GUI) or
-- `bin/monacoind` (headless)
+- `bin/hanacoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run monacoin-qt.exe.
+Unpack the files into a directory, and then run hanacoin-qt.exe.

 ### OS X

-Drag Monacoin-Core to your applications folder, and then run Monacoin-Core.
+Drag Hanacoin-Core to your applications folder, and then run Hanacoin-Core.

 ### Need Help?

-* See the documentation at the [Monacoin Wiki](https://monacoin.info/) for help and more information.
+* See the documentation at the [Hanacoin Wiki](https://hanacoin.info/) for help and more information.
-* Ask for help on [#monacoin](http://webchat.freenode.net?channels=monacoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=monacoin).
+* Ask for help on [#hanacoin](http://webchat.freenode.net?channels=hanacoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=hanacoin).
-* Ask for help on the [MonacoinTalk](https://monacointalk.io/) forums.
+* Ask for help on the [HanacoinTalk](https://hanacointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Monacoin on your native platform.
+The following are developer notes on how to build Hanacoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)